GaryHostt/Oracle_Data_Integrator/README.md

 ## ODI with BICC, ADW, OCI object storage

 In general, for users seeking to extract high volumes (or incremental) of data from Fusion, they can use BICC to send extracts to Oracle object storage.
 ODI can then read the CSVs from there and write them to the target database of your choice.
 Details on this usage parttern are explained below.
-However, [data can also be extracted with ODI via BI Publisher] reports(https://docs.oracle.com/en/middleware/fusion-middleware/data-integrator/12.2.1.4/odikm/oracle-enterprise-resource-planning-cloud.html#GUID-9D29A5CB-00A4-4033-B63C-31EF8123276A).
+However, [data can also be extracted with ODI via BI Publisher reports](https://docs.oracle.com/en/middleware/fusion-middleware/data-integrator/12.2.1.4/odikm/oracle-enterprise-resource-planning-cloud.html#GUID-9D29A5CB-00A4-4033-B63C-31EF8123276A).

 [Using an autonomous database as your Repository](https://medium.com/@zzhangjii/configure-autonomous-database-adb-as-repo-for-oracle-data-integrator-odi-3d1a3dba412e)